Bog Bodies of Ireland

 Celtic

 Eventually the Celts worked their way westward claiming land across Europe and around the 6th century BCE began migrating up into the British Isles.
-In the 1st century BCE the Romans expanded their empire and killed off many of the Celts in mainland Europe in the process.
-As a result, the survival of the Celtic culture was primarily in the British Isles but also in a few small pockets of territory along coastal Western Europe.
+In 1st century BCE the Romans expanded their empire, killing off many of the Celts in mainland Europe in the process.
+As a result the primary surviving Celtic cultures were in the British Isles but a few small pockets of territory along coastal Western Europe also survived.

 • Continental: which created a few now extinct languages